yungyuc/nsdhw_22sp/project/F84064014/README.rst

 have to initialize model and train in python script. model configuration is determined by a string, each line of string start with layer name and followed with their parameter

+API function
+- FNN.__init__(): initialize parameter(layer) and flag
+- FNN.__call__(): two mode, train and eval, train mode will calcaulate gradient and update parameter, eval only forward and output result
+- FNN.trian(): set train mode
+- FNN.ecval(): set eval mode
+- FNN.forward(): forward input data to all layer and get gradient if necessary
+- FNN.backward(): update parameter

+Also layer and some activation function are class that defined in FNN, all these class have identical function forward(), df_dx()

+API class
+- FNN.sigmoid
+- FNN.linear
+- FNN.identical
+- FNN.ReLu
+- FNN.softmax

 Engineering Infrastructure
 ==========================